murthy1811/Milestone-Project-3-AirBubble/README.md

   - Easy to share the User own story with the community

-    - User easily register, and share their own travel story with the community.
-User can login, logout and edit, delete their own stories user can change their password to their profile
+    - User can easily register, and share their own travel story with the community.
+User can login, logout and edit, delete their own stories.
+      User can change their password to their profile